918benjamin/fcc-tribute-page/README.md

 Full instructions are available here: https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page

+View this project in the browser hosted by Github: https://918benjamin.github.io/fcc-tribute-page/

 User Story #1: My tribute page should have an element with a corresponding id="main", which contains all other elements.

 User Story #2: I should see an element with a corresponding id="title", which contains a string (i.e. text) that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug").